Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 There are so many awesome things to do and do on a short getaway to Santa Fe.
 We think getting out of town and exploring the surrounding area on top of exploring downtown is so much fun.

-Planning tip: You might also want to dress a little nicer while exploring The Plaza.
-It is a relatively western casual town, so you don’t have to dress up if you don’t want to.
+Planning tip: You might want to dress a little nicer while exploring The Plaza.
+But, it is a relatively western casual town, so you don’t have to dress up if you don’t want to.

 Ashlee + Pablo